***Important Information Regarding Jury Duty***

-The Livingston County Courts have been carefully monitoring local health conditions and currently developing protocols to ensure the safety and health of everyone involved in the trial process.
+The Livingston County Courts regularly monitors local health conditions and has taken every measure to ensure the safety and health of everyone involved in the trial process.

 If you have a concern regarding your jury service, please call: